Need More Information? Please email the sponsor(s) for the desired organization.

 (BPA) is a national organization giving students the opportunity to sharpen their business skills and compete on a regional, state and national level.
 By joining BPA, you can develop skills to work efficiently, develop competence in business occupations, develop student leadership skills and become a member of the National Technical Honor Society.
 We meet on the 1st and 3rd Tuesday at 4:00 p.m. and Wednesday at 8 a.m. each month in Room 601.
 If you are interested in joining BPA, please contact Lisa Sargent, Jane Pearce or Melanie Crocker.

-Sponsors: Lisa Sargent and Jane Pearce and Melanie Crocker.
+Sponsors: Lisa Sargent, Jane Pearce and James Cook.

 Saluting Our Soldiers is an organization devoted to supporting our deployed service men and women in Afghanistan and Iraq by sending care packages stuffed with items that are hard to come by.
 Meetings are every other Monday in room 901 to help plan care packages, special meals and other activities.